barbaraarlee1726-dot/WRO-2026-Superiores-Junior/README.md

 -
 This was our final design for the WRO Future Engineers, this robot was used on WRO Future Engineers.

-# Binnacle

-This is a complete description of what we did throughout the entire process for WRO.

-First day:
-We met as a team and started working on the robot’s chassis.
-We had a few problems during the construction, so we were only able to make a small amount of progress.
-At that point, we were not completely sure about what we were going to build or how we would approach the project.

-First week:
-Once most of our chassis was finished, we decided to disassemble it in order to fix several issues we had noticed.
-Some pieces were broken, while others were not placed correctly, so we took the time to improve the overall structure and make it more stable.

-First month:
-We began adding electronic components such as an ultrasonic sensor, a HuskyLens DF Robot camera, and a medium EV3 motor.
-However, one of the main problems we faced was that some important parts had not arrived yet, which limited our ability to continue making progress.

 -------
 ## WRO 2026 Competition Info